scala/docs.scala-lang/style/naming-conventions.md

 ## Constants, Values, Variable and Methods

-Constant names should be in upper camel case:
+Constant names should be in upper camel case.
+That is, if the member is final, immutable and it belongs to a package object or an object, it may be considered a constant (similar to Java's `static final` members):

+    object Container {
         val MyConstant = ...
+    }

+The value: `Pi` in `scala.math` package is another example of such a constant.

 Method, Value and variable names should be in lower camel case:

     val myValue = ...
     def myMethod = ...
     var myVariable

-If the member is final, immutable and it belongs to a package or an object, it may be considered a constant (similar to Java's `static final` members) in which case the capitalization is like this:

-    object Container {
-        val Constant = 42
-    }

-Another example: `Pi` in `scala.math` package

 ## Type Parameters (generics)